Instructions for

 Learning outcomes

-Validate access tokens.
+• Decode access tokens.

 About access token validation

-Access Tokens vs ID Tokens
+Access tokens vs ID tokens

 The high-level overview of validating an access token looks like this:

-Retrieve The JSON Web Keys
+Retrieve the JSON Web Keys

-Decode and Validate the Access Token
+Decode and validate the access token

-You need to decode the access token, which is in JWT format.
+Decode the access token, which is in JWT format.
 This involves the following steps:

 • Verify the token signature.